cocos/cocos-docs/en/advanced-topics/hot-update.md

 **Note**:
 - Do not check MD5 Cache when building, otherwise it will cause the hot update to be invalid.
-- Please make sure to import editor plugin hot-update into the packages folder (the demo project has imported the plugin)
+- Please make sure to import editor plugin hot-update into the extensions folder (the demo project has imported the plugin)

 The editor plugin automatically adds the search path logic and fix code to `main.js` everytime we build a successful native version: